 Fresh and Local

 The search for fresh and local is easy.
 There’s a mix of vendors from more than 100 farms and ranches from within 250 miles of Salt Lake City.
-Compare this to the market’s first year, 25 years ago, when there was but four vendors.
+Compare this to the market’s first year, more than 25 years ago, when there was but four vendors.
 Their tables are posted throughout Pioneer Park, each with inviting spreads offering everything from non-GMO peas to homemade bread.

 For Utahns and visitors alike, the benefits of such a robust market featuring local produce are many: It increases direct access to fresh foods; it promotes community-based food production and local business; and it minimizes environmental impacts of long-distance food transportation.